 - In the Cortana/Search bar type, Restore and open Create a Restore Point option.

-- At this point, you want to note that during the process Windows will uninstall any program installed after the restore point was created.
+- At this point, you want to note that during the process, Windows will uninstall any program installed after the restore point was created.

 - Read the confirmation message and click on the Finish button.

-If the Windows presents you with a Recovery option, click on the Advanced Options button.
+- If Windows presents you with a Recovery option, click on the Advanced Options button; if not, insert the bootable USB or installation disc and restart your computer.

-If not, insert the bootable USB or installation disc and restart your computer.
-Select Repair this computer to access Recovery screen.
+- Select Repair this computer to access the Recovery screen.

 - From Advanced Options, click on System Restore.

-Now the PC will restart and ask you to enter username and password.
+Now the PC will restart and ask you to enter your username and password.
 Once done, proceed with the on-screen instructions.

-Solution 3: Use Startup Repair
+3. Use Startup Repair

-Option 1: Access Startup Repair from the Start screen
+3.1 Access Startup Repair from the Start screen